rnnisi/NishiDev/README.md

 Installation wrapper will check your if your computer is compatible and install all necessary packages and libraries (with permission).

+This repository should be cloned and installed into the /home/pi directory.
+If needed in another location, code will need to be altered.

 ### Hardware Necessities
 - Rapberry Pi with Wifi (one per instrument)
 - Rigol DS1000 series oscilloscope (others may be compatible, have only tested this series)